e-020/GETRSSAI/README.md

-#ِAI FEED AND RSS
-An application for getting news and topics from website articles From a channel, for example: CNN, and translating them into Arabic
-Required: ChatGPT code
+#‎AI FEED AND RSS An application for getting news and topics from website articles From a channel, for example: CNN, and translating them into Arabic Required: ChatGPT code

+notice: folder assets.zip
+with
+: index.php
-notice : folder `assets.zip`
+: chatVeryImportant.php